ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

 * Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname` .
 See <https://docs.github.com/en/rest/reference/repos#update-a-repository>
 * Rewriting an existing extension in Node.JS.
 For example [crguezl/gh-clone-org](https://github.com/crguezl/gh-clone-org)

+### Considerations

+Create a repo for your extension in a repo `ULL-MII-SYTWS-2122/gh-my-extension-name`  inside the classroom organization `ULL-MII-SYTWS-2122`.
+Add that repo as a git submodule to the repo associated to this lab assignment.

 ### Examples in JS and TS